kovrr/risk-register-mf/coppy_rr_readme.md

   useHasPermissions(['riskRegisterLimitedUser']);
 ```

-**Time Estimate:** 4 hours
+**Time Estimate:** 2 hours

-- 1.5 hours: Implement permission hooks using Frontegg
+- 30 min: Implement no-op permission hooks for the microfrontend
-- 1 hour: Define permission keys that match parent app
-- 1 hour: Test permission behavior
-- 30 min: Document permission setup requirements
+- 30 min: Wire hooks into existing components

-**Reasoning:** Frontegg is in your boilerplate, so we can use it.
-Need to align permission keys with parent application.
-Testing required to ensure gates work correctly.
+- 1 hour: Smoke-test feature gates

+**Reasoning:** Remote does not integrate with a host auth provider yet, so hooks are simple stubs that always allow access.
+Update when real permissions are available.

 ---